FREDONE/PHP-projects-and-codes-/README.md

-# PHP-projects-and-codes-
+# PHP and MySQL-projects-and-codes-
-PHP  projects and code for review and suggest any corretions
+PHP and MySQL projects and code for review and suggest any corretions